dquixote-jr/opnsense-images/README.md

 ## About The Project

 This project is a port of OPNsense releases for OpenStack environments.
-This image used the the project [alpine-make-vm-image](https://gitlab.com/alpinelinux/alpine-make-vm-image "alpine-make-vm-image project") to build base image and we make some change to make it compatible with OpenStack environments and cloud-init.
+This image used the GitLab CI/CD pipeline and packer from Hashicorp to build base image and we make some change to make it compatible with OpenStack environments and cloud-init.

-This image is updated when Alpine Linux team released a new version of the OS [here](https://alpinelinux.org/releases/ "Alpine linux Release Inventory").
+This image is updated when OPNsense team released a new version of the OS [here](https://docs.opnsense.org/releases.html "OPNsense Release Inventory").

 <p align="right">(<a href="#top">back to top</a>)</p>